 Before delving into marketing strategies, it is critical to understand the complex product you’re selling.
 This deep product knowledge lays the groundwork for all subsequent marketing efforts.

 A. Identify the core components of your product

 A complex product typically has multiple components, each with its own functionalities and benefits.
-Identify these core components and understand how they interact and contribute to the overall product offering.
+Identify these core components and understand how they interact and contribute to the product offering.